rails-lambda/lamby/README.md

 ## Contributing

 After checking out the repo, run `./bin/setup` to install dependencies.
-Then, run `./bin/test` to run the tests. **NOTE: There are no tests now but adding them is on our TODO list.**
+Then, run `./bin/test` to run the tests.

 Bug reports and pull requests are welcome on GitHub at https://github.com/customink/lamby.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.